davidjohnca/Youtube-Downloader/README.md

 # Youtube-Downloader
-How to downloade any video from YouTube with Python using pytube
+How to download any video from YouTube with Python using pytube